e-h-dev/what-is-the-capital/README.md

 ### Frameworks, Libraries & Programs Used

-* [JQUERY](https://jquery.com/) - Used to erite code for the  colour theme change and the how to play toggle
+* [JQUERY](https://jquery.com/) - Used to write code for the colour theme change and the how to play toggle

 * [Balsamiq](https://balsamiq.com/) - Used to create wireframes.